b-jazz/stravamous/README.md

 + It is possible, with enough data, to get a good idea on where you might live.
 + You have to give your/an address to Strava.
 I prefer not to give out that information.

+## Python 3 Only
+This software is only targeted at Python 3+.
+No effort will be made to support older versions of Python.

 ## Features

 + You can predefine a `splice` segment that will get spliced into your track, thereby obfuscating your